helge17/tuxguitar/doc/contribute.md

 ### Submit a contribution

-If you want to implement one feature request or to fix an issue, mention it explicitly in the issue's discussion, so that others do not try to address it in parallel.
+If you want to implement a feature request or to fix an issue, mention it explicitly in the issue's discussion, so that others do not try to address it in parallel.
 To submit a contribution, follow the GitHub [guidelines](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project#making-a-pull-request) and create a pull request.
 Take care to `squash` your commits before submitting a pull request, except if there is a good reason not to do so (intermediate development commits have a low added value in the master's history).
 If your pull request implements or fixes an issue, make this explicit in the pull request's description (e.g. "should fix issue #xxx").

 ### Setup Eclipse IDE

 We will now focus on the **developer** role and show our suggested method to easily clone the repository, install necessary tooling, import the project and finally import, build and run the Linux/SWT configuration.
-Normally, you **will not need more than 30 minutes**.
+Normally, **this does not take more than 30 minutes**.

 This walkthrough assumes that you will be using the Eclipse Development Environment and a Unix-based system.
 You're welcome to use another environment or OS, but instructions will not be provided.